 For our 48th episode, I sat down with Tommy Rosen.
 Tommy is an internationally renowned yoga teacher and addiction recovery expert who has spent the last two decades immersed in recovery and wellness.
 He holds advanced certifications in both Kundalini and Hatha Yoga and has 28 years of continuous recovery from addiction.
 Tommy is one of the pioneers in the field of Yoga and Recovery.
-He is the founder and CEO of the Recovery 2.0.
-A program that includes Online Conferences, Group Coaching , a recovery coach training, international retreats and workshops, a podcast called the Power hour and a critically-acclaimed book Recovery 2.0: Move Beyond Addiction and Upgrade Your Life
+He is the founder and CEO of Recovery 2.0.
+A program that includes Online Conferences, Group Coaching, a recovery coach training, international retreats, and workshops, a podcast called the Power hour, and a critically-acclaimed book Recovery 2.0: Move Beyond Addiction and Upgrade Your Life.

 Listen to the full episode here :

-Can you tell us a little bit about yourself, your recovery story and yoga journey?
+- Can you tell us a little bit about yourself, your recovery story, and your yoga journey?

 SUBSCRIBE, RATE & REVIEW!